-The 500th anniversary of the Anabaptist movement will be marked in 2025 as the movement was sparked during the Reformation by the rebaptism of the (3) early leaders on January 21, 1525.
-Their devotion to following Jesus and empowerment by the Holy Spirit fueled a deep awakening to a treasure in Christ that persecution could not take away; and spread like wildfire across Europe stirring tens of thousands to be baptized or rebaptised for their personal devotion to Christ in a matter of a few years.
+The 500th anniversary of the Anabaptist movement was marked in 2025 as the movement was sparked during the Reformation by the rebaptism of the (3) early leaders on January 21, 1525.
+Their devotion to following Jesus and empowerment by the Holy Spirit fueled a deep awakening to a treasure in Christ that persecution could not take away; and spread like wildfire across Europe stirring tens of thousands to be baptized or rebaptized for their personal devotion to Christ in a matter of a few years.
 There is a growing sense that God is calling us back to that simple faith in Jesus.
 This 500-year mark of believer’s baptism is a strategic time in church history and a time to consider “The More” that God has for the followers of Jesus and to get prepared for what is unfolding as this may be more of a new launching time than a finish line.
-There is a sense the Lord is inviting the rebaptisers, Anabaptists, and other advocates of believer’s baptism, to be eager for yet another baptism.
+There is a sense the Lord is inviting the rebaptizers, Anabaptists, and other advocates of believer’s baptism, to be eager for yet another baptism.
 This new baptism, the baptism of Jesus, will not diminish the value of water baptism but is about Jesus given the space to be Lord of the church.
 John pointed to Jesus and the baptism that He has for His followers as greater than his.
 The question is in front of us today as it was to the people of Ephesus in Acts 19, what baptism did you experience?

 There is much reason to believe there is a great outpouring of the Holy Spirit on the heart of the Father and humility and prayer is a necessary part of our preparation.
 The word of Psalm 24:7, one of the two most preached passages of the early Anabaptists, “Lift up your heads, O you gates, lift them up you ancient doors, that the King of Glory may come in.”, is felt as a clarion call for preparing for the new move of God on the way.
 It is time for our world to be impacted by His presence in our midst with His Holy Spirit as our strength for revealing His glory.
 This is His Day!!!